 Another Prive café is located at the Asian Civilisations Museum, where you can dine al-fresco with views of the Singapore River.

 Marché Movenpick Suntec City

 There’s also a kids play corner, complete with a two-storey wooden cubby house, train table and toys.
-Plus HIPP baby food is on offer, and even a baby station containing bottle warmer, water heater and microwave.
-Amazing.
+This is one of the best baby friendly restaurants in Singapore thanks to HIPP baby food being on offer, and even a baby station containing bottle warmer, water heater and microwave.

-Also within Suntec City shopping mall, you will find two great indoor play gyms – The Polliwogs and Cool de Sac, perfect for running off steam on rainy days.
+Also within Suntec City shopping mall, you will find two of Singapore’s most popular indoor play gyms – The Polliwogs and Cool de Sac, perfect for running off steam on rainy days.

 Pin it for Later!